KDreynolds/HoTMiXer/README.md

 To create a new HTMX project with a Flask backend, run the following command:

-hotmix create myproject --backend flask
+"hotmix create myproject --backend flask"

+OR

+run "hotmix create myproject" and select flask as your backend option

 Replace `myproject` with your desired project name and `flask` with the backend of your choice (flask/gin/nodejs).